Fermi Liquid near a q=0 Charge Quantum Critical Point: Introduction

-This issue is most interesting for fermions near a quantum-critical point (QCP), where Fermi liquid behavior holds only at the lowest frequencies, and $\lambda$ is large.
+This issue is most interesting for fermions near a quantum critical point (QCP), where $\lambda$ is large and Fermi liquid behavior holds only at the lowest frequencies.
 It is customary to describe the low-energy physics near a QCP within the effective model with the interaction $V_{eff} (K, P)$, mediated by soft fluctuations of the order parameter, which condenses on the other side of the QCP.
 This interaction involves low-energy fermions, hence both $K$ and $P$ can be placed near the Fermi surface.

-In this work we consider a system near a momentum $q=0$ QCP in the charge sector -- an $s-$wave charge Pomeranchuk instability, which leads to phase separation~\cite{dzyaloshinskii1974}.
-For a $q=0$ QCP, long-wavelength bosonic fluctuations are relevant.
-It is then natural to assume that $V_{eff} (K,P) = V_{eff} (Q)$, where $Q =K-P = ({\bf q}, \omega_q)$ and that $V_{eff}(Q)$ has an Ornstein-Zernike-type form $V_{eff} (Q) = U(q)/(1 + U (q) \Pi (Q))$, where $U(q)$ is a bare 4-fermion interaction and $\Pi (Q) >0$ is the polarization bubble at small momentum and frequency transfer (see e.g., Refs. ~\cite{hertz1976quantum,metzner0,Nayak1994,avi}).
-A charge instability develops at $U <0$.
-At a QCP, $U(0) \Pi (0) =-1$.
-Expanding around $Q=0$ and assuming $\omega_q \ll v_F q$, one obtains a conventional Landau-overdamped effective interaction.
-In Matsubara frequencies, $V_{eff} (Q) \propto 1/(\xi^{-2} + (aq)^2 + \gamma |\omega_q|/q)$ where $a = O(1)$ and $\gamma \sim k^2_F/v_F$.
-The Landau damping term comes from the expansion of $\Pi (Q)$, and the $(aq)^2$ term comes from the expansion of both $U(q)$ and $\Pi (Q)$.
-The question we address here is whether near the charge QCP the vertex function $\Gamma (K,P)$ is the same as $V_{eff} (K,P)$.
+Systems at or near a QCP had been studied extensively in recent years~\cite{fitzpatrick2013,efetov2015,tsvelik2017,sung-sik2018,esterlis2021,shi2022,shi2024-2,guo2024}, with many recent studies focusing on the Ising nematic critical point ~\cite{metlitski2010, dalidovich2013, oganesyan2001, lawler2007,fradkin2010} as well as the transport properties of a system at a QCP ~\cite{lee2021,li2023,shi2024}.
+In this work we consider a system near a momentum $q=0$ QCP in the charge sector -- an $s-$wave charge Pomeranchuk instability.
+This instability does not induce a homogeneous order parameter, bilinear in fermions, because the total electron density is conserved, but it leads to phase separation~\cite{dzyaloshinskii1974}.